wormhole-foundation/wormhole/whitepapers/0015_notary.md

 * Provide a standardized, coordinated response to Transfer Verifier results across all Guardians
 * Enable temporary delays for suspicious messages to allow for manual review and investigation
 * Maintain a list of messages that are confirmed to be malicious or malformed
-* Maintain a persistent record of delayed and blocked messages across guardian restarts
+* Maintain a persistent record of delayed and blocked messages across Guardian restarts
 * Support the broader Wormhole security model by providing an additional layer of protection
 * Operate as a general-purpose message evaluation framework that could be extended beyond Wrapped Token Transfers